What is passive smoking?

-- Both asthma and respiratory infections (characterised by wheezing, breathlessness, cough and phlegm) are increased in children who are exposed to SHS especially when parents who smoke.
+Both asthma and respiratory infections (characterised by wheezing, breathlessness, cough and phlegm) are increased in children who are exposed to SHS.
 Children of smoking parents are about twice as likely to have symptoms of asthma before they are five years old.
 Tobacco smoke also triggers asthma attacks and makes a child's asthma more severe than it would otherwise be.
-Many environmental factors contribute to asthma; passive smoking is one that you can avoid.
+Many environmental factors contribute to asthma and passive smoking is one that you can avoid.

 What are the main sources of SHS for children?

-Smoking outside, away from your child is better but the smell of the smoke is still on your hair, skin and cloths when you return and may affect your child.
-Leaving your child inside unattended while smoking outside is also a safety risk as unsupervised children are more at risk of harm from their environment.
+Smoking outside, away from your child is better but the smell of the smoke is still on your hair, skin and clothes when you return and can still affect your child.
+Leaving your child inside unattended while smoking outside is also a safety risk as unsupervised children are more at risk of injury.

 What you can do to protect your child?

-Seeking help from people experienced in the difficulties of giving up smoking (Quitline counsellors, doctors or chemists) is also helpful.
-This is particularly important for women who are pregnant or planning pregnancy so that safe options are recommended and made available to them.
+Ask for help from people experienced in giving up smoking (Quitline counsellors, doctors or chemists).
+This is very important for women who are pregnant or planning pregnancy so that safe options are recommended and made available to them.

 As children from smoking families are more likely to take up smoking themselves, parents who quit smoking provide a positive role model for them.

-- You can choose not to smoke in front of children, particularly in enclosed areas such as the car and home, and ask others to do the same.
+- You can choose not to smoke in front of children, especially in enclosed areas such as the car and home.
+Ask others to do the same.